raspberrypi/documentation/linux/kernel/building.md

 ## Cross-compiling

 First, you will need a suitable Linux cross-compilation host.
-We tend to use Ubuntu; since Raspbian is also a Debian distribution, it means many aspects are similar, such as the command lines.
+We tend to use Ubuntu; since Raspberry Pi OS is also a Debian distribution, it means many aspects are similar, such as the command lines.

 You can either do this using VirtualBox (or VMWare) on Windows, or install it directly onto your computer.
 For reference, you can follow instructions online [at Wikihow](http://www.wikihow.com/Install-Ubuntu-on-VirtualBox).